uweb/UW-Alert-Banner/README.rst

 The banner will only show up on the page where you have put the code.
 If you want the banner to show on every page, then you’ll want to have your header and footer in an include or delivered via a content management system.
-The script is very lightweight and only contains a few lines of javascript, even when active the alert.js file is very small.
+The script is very lightweight and only contains a few lines of javascript.

 Right above the </body> tag::